intarchboard/draft-use-it-or-lose-it/draft-thomson-use-it-or-lose-it.md

 transfer codings other than the chunked coding, and the range unit in a range request {{?HTTP-RANGE=RFC7233}}.

+Even where extension points have multiple valid values, if the set of permitted values does not change over time, there is still a risk that new values are not tolerated by existing implementations.
+If the set of values for a particular field remains fixed over a long period, some implementations might not correctly handle a new value when it is introduced.
+For example, implementations of TLS broke when new values of the signature_algorithms extension were introduced.

 # Defensive Design Principles for Protocols {#strategies}